 Cons

-- Membership pricing logic requires another plugin
+- membership pricing logic requires another plugin

 - pricing configuration becomes complex if not mapped clearly